 Superheroes

 Why don’t we put superheroes into every story?
 Like all character types, superheroes have their marketing niche.
-In the 1950s, westerns ruled every media corner and have since declined.
 Remember all the 1980s detective shows?
 How about all the vampire movies in the 2000s?
 Zombies ruled the 2010s.
-Why did things change?
-Society gets tires of one genre and writers to adapt to the times.
+They have all lost their luster as society gets tired of one genre and writers to adapt to the times.

 Why don’t I jump onto the bandwagon and write a superhero book?
 I could call it Power-Bill.
-[Hey, that was an excellent pun.
-You should be laughing.]
-While I enjoy a few superhero movies, they are not my cup of tea.
-Why?
-I find it challenging to get into the concept.
-To explain why let me take a step back and define how all characters are created.
-First, we must establish their background, strengths, weaknesses, relationships, and issues.
-Superman is strong, fast, tough, and can fly.
-He loves Lois Lane, and he is powerless against Kryptonite.
-This concept seems like it has an reasonable foundation.
+(Hey, that was an excellent pun.
+You should be laughing.)
+While I enjoy some superhero movies, buying into the concept is challenging.
+To explain, let’s examine Superman.
+He is strong, fast, tough, and can fly but powerless against Kryptonite.

-Every moment of my life has been spent obeying the laws of science.
-I would love to fly to work.
-Yet, I cannot, and neither can anybody else.
-What changes to the known universe are necessary in order to allow Superman to fly?
+Yet, in every moment of my life, there was no choice but to obey scientific laws.
+I would love to fly to work, but I cannot, nor can anybody else.
 What other science rules changed?
-Can he get a cold or would the viruses bounce off his blood cells as the bullets bounce off his chest?
-I cannot mentally construct something that would allow all that to occur.
+Can he get a cold, or would the viruses bounce off his blood cells as the bullets bounce off his chest?
+To write about something, I must know.

-Wait, a minute.
-I wrote books (in editing) with aliens.
+Wait a minute.
+I wrote books with aliens.
 These creatures came right out of my imagination.
 Invented fact: My alien characters exist, and they came from another world on spacecraft that traveled faster than the speed of light.
-Truth: No alien has been conclusively proven to exist, and it is impossible to travel faster than the speed of light.
+Truth: No alien has been conclusively proven to exist, and the laws of physics make traveling faster than the speed of light next to impossible.

-How did I make sense of this altered universe?
-Umm.
-I asked my readers to take a small leap of faith.
-My aliens are ‘people’ who live in another word.
-They have slightly different features that obey all the laws of biology.
-Going faster than the speed of light?
-Alright, that is a big leap of faith, and I did not attempt to explain the science.
+How did I make sense of the altered universe I invented?
+Simple, I asked my readers to take a small leap of faith.
+My aliens are ‘people’ who live on another world.
+They have slightly different features that obey all biological laws, and their technology is more advanced than ours.
+Going faster than the speed of light to get to Earth?
+That was another minor leap of faith and included a plausible scientific explanation.

 How about Batman?
 He is a rich person without super-abilities and uses this wealth to fight crime with fantastic devices.
 Everything he does (mostly) follows the rules of physics.
 Umm.
 That concept still seems unrealistic.
-Why not pay somebody (like a private security guard) to fight crime?
+Why not pay a private security guard to fight crime?
 A million dollars buys a lot of rent-a-cops.

 What about a halfway point?
-The characters in Guardians of the Galaxy movie (except for the last film) do not (really) have superpowers beyond their exaggerated natural abilities.
+The Guardians of the Galaxy movie characters do not have superpowers beyond their exaggerated natural abilities.
 To summarize, they were somewhat ordinary people on an adventure that nearly followed the rules of science.
-I still find this story difficult to relate to and let me explain why.
+I still find this story difficult to relate to because they had a talking raccoon.
+That is too far a leap to write about.
+Can I fake a backstory?
+Readers easily spot awful concepts, and I have enough trouble with regular human characters.

 You’re the best -Bill